 EAS is committed to your professional development, as well as the enhancement of knowledge.
 Our workshops include topics to help develop your professional skills, as well as to hone other skills critical for career success.
-These workshops will provide insight into the best techniques for presenting your background and relevant experience using both social media and traditional resume formats.
+These workshops will provide insight into the best way to build and nurture a professional network, as well as, resume and interview hints helpful for obtaining positions at any level.
 Skills such as these are essential today, and EAS is the place to begin or continue developing them.
-We offer different workshops each day, which are FREE to all attendees with a Full Conferee, Expo Only or Student registration.
+Workshops are FREE to all attendees with a Full Conferee, Expo Only or Student registration.

 We hope you will be able to attend one or more of these career enhancing workshops!
 Registration opens in early July; discounted Full Conferee registration fees are available until Oct.
 15th.